Kay Fernandez Smith

 Are you involved in any volunteer activities?

-I’m the board chair of Forward Together, a national multiracial organization focused on ensuring that all families thrive.
+I’m the board chair of Forward Together Action, a national c4 multiracial organization focused on ensuring that all families thrive.